 Languages: Italian, Polish, English and basic French

-Teresa Coratella is the programme manager at the European Council on Foreign Affairs' Rome office.
+Teresa Coratella is the programme manager at the European Council on Foreign Relations' Rome office.

 Coratella joined ECFR as an advocacy and communications officer in February 2011.
 Previously, she worked for the Warsaw-based Institute for Eastern Studies as programme assistant in charge of partnerships and development.
 She contributed to the organization of high level international conferences on foreign policy issues in several European capitals.
 She holds an MA in European Interdisciplinary Studies from the College of Europe, Natolin Campus, with a focus on the EU as a regional actor.
 She holds a BA in International Relations and wrote her final dissertation on Polish foreign policy between 1989 and 2004.
 Coratella is a member of WIIS(Women in International Security).
 She is a native speaker of Italian and Polish and speaks fluent English and basic French.